 By Rich Cosgrove, President Stark County Association of REALTORS®

-The Stark County Association of REALTORS® invites you to visit our website at www.starkrealtors.com.
-There you can find a complete list of REALTORS® and Affiliate members who are available to help with your real estate needs.
-The Stark County Association of REALTORS® members are honored to service the Stark, Trumbull, & Carroll County Communities
+The Stark County Association of REALTORS® welcome you to visit our website at www.starkrealtors.com for a complete listing of REALTORS® and Affiliate members who are sure to meet your professional needs.
+The Stark County Association of REALTOR® members are honored to service the Stark & Carroll County Communities.

 If you have any questions or comments on this article, please contact me by email at email@example.com.

-The voice of real estate in Carroll, Stark, and Trumbull counties.
+The voice of real estate in Stark and Carroll counties.